Commands (CLI)

 Command: vagrant reload [name|id]

-The equivalent of running a halt followed by anup.
+The equivalent of running a halt followed by an up.

 Resume